shane-kercheval/misc-projects/attribution-window-effects/attribution-window-simulation.md

 A related question is: **Should I use an attribution window, and if so, how long?**

-In other words, how much time should I allow for a conversion to be attributed to the corresponding variation of the experiment?
+In other words, how much time should I allow for a conversion event to be attributed to the corresponding variation of the experiment?

-The typical process for A/B testing doesn't seem to consider/use an attribution window: You run a test for, say, 30 days (depending on your sample size calculator).
+The typical process for A/B testing doesn't seem to consider/use an attribution window: You run a test for, say, 30 days (depending on your sample size calculation).
 The people who enter the experiment on the first day it's started get 30 days to convert (i.e. their conversion event is counted at any point during the experiment).
 The people who enter into the experiment on the last day get &lt;= 1 day to convert.